valflrt/fractal_rndr/README.md

 - `dev_options` _(optional)_: For development purposes.
   - `save_sampling_pattern` _(bool, optional)_: Save the sampling pattern as an image.
   - `display_gradient` _(bool, optional)_: Draw the gradient used for coloring in the bottom right corner of the image.

+# Ideas

+- Add a way to set up a list of "non-render rectangles" in the param file: this would allow marking areas as highly divergent and prevent huge amounts of computation.